-1.2 The AO-12 schedule
+1.2 The AO schedule

-As part of the cost savings implemented in 2013, ESA reverts from this year to a single, annual AO for observing time proposals.
+As part of the cost savings implemented in 2013, ESA reverted to a single, annual AO for observing time proposals.
 This means that there will be no second call anymore for proposals requesting data rights (i.e., data rights proposals).
-ESA encourages previous data rights proposers to submit, for AO-12, regular observing time proposals for their targets (or science) of interest; amalgamation will be made more flexible (see Section 4.3).
+ESA encourages previous data rights proposers to submit regular observing time proposals for their targets (or science) of interest; amalgamation has been made more flexible (see Section 4.3).

-The AO-12 cycle of observations will begin on 1 January 2015 and will last 12 months.
+The AO-13 cycle of observations will begin on 1 January 2016 and will last 12 months.
 The schedule for this AO, including this call for observing time proposals, is shown in Table 1.